ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 ************************************************************
-Network Getting Started: How Network Automation is Different
+How Network Automation is Different
 ************************************************************

 Network automation leverages the basic Ansible concepts, but there are important differences in how the network modules work.
 This introduction prepares you to understand the exercises in this guide.